lb3361/gigatron-lcc/src/gigatron.md

 # defined by two components: the role it occupies on the tree grammar
 # and the role it occupies in the sequence grammar.

-# Templates contains a number of %{..} constructs defined in emit3()
-# such as conditional constructs.
-In particular, the construct %{!...}
+# The template syntax contains several augmentations.
+# * Templates might be split in sections with |.
+Writing $0 to $9
+#   only prints the first section of the specified kid template.
+#   The other sections can be accessed with syntax $[0b] where '0'
+#   is the kid number and 'b' is a letter indicating
+#   which section to process.
+# * Templates can contain complex constructs %{...} which are
+#   processed by function emit3.
+For instance %{mul..} is used
+#   to inline multiplications by small constants.
+# * Conditional constructs %{?x==...:yyy:nnn} and %{?x=~...:yyy:nnn}
+#   where x is 0..9 or a..c processes yyy if %x is equal to ...
+#   and otherwise processes no. Comparison with == are always literal.
+#   When the right hand side of a comparison with =~ is an accumulator,
+#   the yes branch is also processed if the accumulator is known
+#   to be equal to register or constant %x.
-# informs the optimizer about clobbered registers.
-Inside the braces,
+# * Clobbering annotations %{!...} inform the optimizer about clobbered
-# letter A, L, and F indicate that vAC, LAC, and FAC are affected.
+#   registers.
+Inside the braces, letter A, L, and F indicate that vAC, LAC,
-# Letters 4 and 5 are like A but apply only for cpu versions 4 or 5.
+#   and FAC are affected.
+Letters 4 and 5 are like A but apply only
-# Note that L implies F and A, and F implies L and A.
+#   for cpu versions less than 4 or 5.
+Note that L implies F and A,
-# Each template can also affect a target register implied by its non terminal,
-# e.g. non terminal ac means that vAC is affected.
-The construction
-# %{=..}, which should appear first in a template, informs the optimizer
+#   and F implies L and A.
+# * Clobbering information is also deduced from the nonterminal
+#   identity.
+For instance rules for nonterminal ac are assumed to
+#   clobber vAC.
+When this is the case, annotations ${=x} where x is
+#   %0..9 %a--b, or an accumulator, can be used to indicate the value
-# about the value acquired by the targer register.
-Legal arguments
+#   taken by the clobbered register.
+This used to statically track
-# are %0..%9 for node children, vAC, LAC, or FAC.
+#   which registers are equal to which accumulator, informing
+#   conditional constructs with =~.

 # -- common rules